Updated on May 9, 2023 by Julie McCool

 Normally open by appointment only, Bee's Wing Farm hosts garden-inspired weddings brightened with fresh floral designs from their fields and greenhouse.
 They also offer nine Floral CSA subscriptions to brighten your home.
 In addition, seasonal Field Day events welcome the public to check out the farm and create their own bouquets.

-Places to Eat and Drink on a Bluemont Virginia Day Trip
+Local Places to Eat and Drink in Bluemont Virginia

 What began as a single farm has grown to an excellent collection of breweries, wineries, and a new cidery clustered in and near the center of Bluemont.
 Most locations also offer light bites, and there are more tasty restaurants a short drive away.